mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_d_staging.md

 ---|---|---
 3000|(Input SSID not equal SSID)|Student identifying information given matches a single student, but the State Student Id specified as input does not match the official State Student Id of the matched student.
 3001|(Multiple SSIDs found)|Student identifying information given matches multiple existing students.
-3002|(No match found)|Student identifying information given matches multiple existing students.
+3002|(No match found)|Student identifying information given does not match any students.
+Also no possible suspect student matches found.
+(May be safe to add as a new student.)
 3003|(Possible Student Already Exists)|Student identifying information given does not match any students.
 However suspect student matches found using Clean Last Name Initial, Clean First Name Initial, Birth Date and gender equal.
 Review needed.
 3004|(Possible Student Already Exists)|Student identifying information given does not match any students.
 However suspect student matches found using Clean Last Name, Clean First Name equal.
 Exact match.
 Review needed.
 3005|(Possible Student Already Exists)|Student identifying information given does not match any students.
 However suspect student matches found using Soundex of Clean Last Name, Soundex of Clean First Name, Gender, and Birth Date + or - 1 year.
 Review needed.